starcoinorg/starcoin-org-v4/src/content/post/starcoin-2-revolutionizing-with-row-dag-join-our-testnet-to-experience-efficient-mining.md

 ---
-title: "Starcoin 2.0: Revolutionizing with PoW DAG.
-Join our Testnet to experience efficient mining!"
+title: "Starcoin 2.0: Revolutionizing with PoW DAG"
+meta_description: "Join Starcoin's testnet to experience efficient mining with Move revolutionary ROW-DAG technology."
 date: 2024-02-01
 summary: "This is a momentous occasion for us!
 We are excited to announce that Starcoin is gearing up for the 2.0 upgrade!
 In celebration, we are introducing the FlexiDAG testnet mining event..."
 author: "Starcoin"